pseudoankit/coachmark/README.md

 }
 ```

-Define tooltip view (Tootip is showing when view is highlighted currently)
+Define a tooltip view for each key to be displayed when any coachmark is active or highlighted.
 ```kotlin
 @Composable
 private fun Tooltip(key: CoachMarkKey) {